HomeDev GuideAPI Reference

 The Remove methods do not ensure that the removal of the targeted WorkflowItems leaves an entity with a valid moderation history.
 For example, the removal of a WorkflowItem may leave an entity with gaps in its moderation history.
 This gives a developer the freedom to implement features, which lets an administrator undo the transition of an entity under moderation.
 However, be cautious in applications where the integrity of an entity's moderation history is important.

-In the previous examples, the request to remove one of more workflow items is invoked synchronously.
-Asynchronous methods are available for all the Remove overloads described above.
-An example of asynchronously removing all WorkflowItems associated with the identified Workflow using the asynchronous overload with C#'s async and await keywords is described below.
+In the previous examples, the request to remove one or more workflow items is invoked synchronously.
+Asynchronous methods are available for the Remove overloads described above.
+An example of asynchronously removing WorkflowItems associated with the identified Workflow using the asynchronous overload with C#'s async and await keywords is described below.

 // Construct or retrieve an ID for an existing workflow.